zombocom/rack-timeout/README.markdown

 *   `Rack::Timeout::RequestExpiryError`: this is raised when a request is skipped for being too old (see the X-Request-Start bit under the Heroku Niceties section).
-This cannot generally be rescued from in a Rails controller action as it happens before the request has a chance to reach Rails.
+This cannot generally be rescued from inside a Rails controller action as it happens before the request has a chance to reach Rails.

     This shouldn't be any different for other frameworks, unless you have something above Rack::Timeout in the middleware stack, which you generally shouldn't.